-For example a lot of people claim that CoinBase have locked them out of their accounts, but this is just because they have such a strict security process.
-If CoinBase detect anything unusual with the account then yes they will indeed lock it, but if you contact them then based on the reviews I’ve read they will generally resolve it & it seems they usually do it rather quickly.
+For example, a lot of people claim that CoinBase has locked them out of their accounts, but this is just because they have such a strict security process.
+If CoinBase detects anything unusual with the account then yes they will indeed lock it, but if you contact them then based on the reviews I’ve read they will generally resolve it & it seems they usually do it rather quickly.

 Therefore overall it’s a thumbs up for CoinBase from me & if you’re looking at buying or selling (or even storing) cryptocurrencies then I’d definitely recommend it as a website for you to check out.